ionic-team/ionic-site/docs/nightly/api/service/$ionicSlideBoxDelegate/index.md

 Delegate that controls the <a href="/docs/nightly/api/directive/ionSlideBox/"><code>ionSlideBox</code></a> directive.

-Methods called directly on the $ionicSlideBoxDelegate service will control all side menus.
+Methods called directly on the $ionicSlideBoxDelegate service will control all slide boxes.
 Use the <a href="/docs/nightly/api/service/$ionicSlideBoxDelegate/#$getByHandle">$getByHandle</a>
 method to control specific slide box instances.